ghoomfrog/silili/README.md

 Silili uses these sounds: *a i j k l m n p s t u w*.
 All the vowels are short, and *j* is like English *y*.

-### Adjectives
+### Content Words

-Adjectives can both come before or after nouns or phrases.
+Content words are not split into nouns and adjectives.
+If a word can be a noun, it can also be an adjective in the same context.
+There is no "adjective order", since content words modify each other in the same way.

 red bird — *lulu kiwi* — *kiwi lulu*

-The ones that come first are more emphasized.
+Content words that come beforehand, are generally more emphasized.

 ### Singular and Plural